Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 September 2024 16.23.08 UTC
+- WIB: Sabtu, 14 September 2024 17.24.41 UTC
-- WITA: Sabtu, 14 September 2024 17.23.08 UTC
+- WITA: Sabtu, 14 September 2024 18.24.41 UTC
-- WIT: Sabtu, 14 September 2024 18.23.08 UTC
+- WIT: Sabtu, 14 September 2024 19.24.41 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

 Kategori: success